CIEH Leadership Programme

 I get the feeling that those of us who participated in the very first Presidents Challenge, even those who were virtually carried by someone else (Sterling Crew, being given a piggyback by Lisa Ackerley, you know who you are) will be able to boast that we are part of an exclusive group – those who participated in very first President’s Challenge.

 It’s not too late to join, but time is running out.
-Entries close on 31 July, but that still gives you eight months to complete the challenge – join here and you will be able to join the exclusive group that can say that we completed the inaugural Presidents Challenge.
+Entries close on 31 July, but that still gives you eight months to complete the challenge and join the exclusive group that can say that we completed the inaugural Presidents Challenge.

 Come and join us, it’s good for your physical health, mental wellbeing and scone consumption.